-In spite of their inclusion in the tier-two lists, a counterparty shall not submit as underlying assets debt obligations against or equities of the counterparty, or any other entity with which the counterparty has close links which the counterparty has close links (54), as defined in Article 1(26) of Directive 2000/12/EC relating to the taking up and pursuit of the business of credit institutions (55)(56).
+In spite of their inclusion in the tier two lists, a counterparty may not submit as underlying assets any debt obligations against that counterparty, or any other entity with which the counterparty has close links $(^{56})$, $(^{57})$, $(^{58})$.

-In spite of their inclusion in the tier-two lists, national central banks may decide not to accept the following assets as underlying assets:
+In spite of their inclusion in the tier two lists, national central banks may decide not to accept the following assets as underlying assets:

-- debt instruments falling due for repayment before the maturity date of the monetary policy operation for which they are used as underlying assets (57), - debt instruments with an income flow (e.g. a coupon payment) occurring in the period until the maturity date of the monetary policy operation for which they are being used as underlying assets, or - equities with a payment of any kind or with any other right attached to them which may affect their suitability as underlying assets for the period until the maturity date of the monetary policy operation for which they are being used as underlying assets.
+- debt instruments falling due for repayment before the maturity date of the monetary policy operation for which they are used as underlying assets (59); or - debt instruments with an income flow (e.g. a coupon payment) occurring in the period up to the maturity date of the monetary policy operation for which they are being used as underlying assets.